hdShang/arxiv-daily/docs/cs-CV/2025-09-02/papers/250907994v1-strokevision-bench-a-multimodal-video-and-2d-pose-benchmark-for-trac.md

 ---
 layout: default
-title: STROKEVISION-BENCH: A Multimodal Video And 2D Pose Benchmark For Tracking Stroke Recovery
+title: "STROKEVISION-BENCH: A Multimodal Video And 2D Pose Benchmark For Tracking Stroke Recovery"
 ---

 # STROKEVISION-BENCH: A Multimodal Video And 2D Pose Benchmark For Tracking Stroke Recovery